Djradek2/vicky2factoryAdvisor/README.md

 # vicky2factoryAdvisor
-Neural network for Victoria 2 that tries to predict which factories will and wont be profitable in your country.
+Neural network for Victoria 2 that tries to predict which factories will and won't be profitable in your country.
 Training was quite limited.
 You have to put in your Victoria 2 save folder, also only supports vanilla factories.
 If you don't want to deal with the packages you can download the executable version.

 Required Packages: